veen2718/SpotifyStats/README.md

 Go to https://www.spotify.com/ca-en/account/privacy#/
 Request your Account Data.
 Within 5 days you should get an email containing a zip with your data.
 There is a folder in that zip called 'Spotify Account Data'.
 That folder should contain several files including one or more files named similar to 'StreamingHistory0.json'.
-Copy the entire folder into the folder with the python script.
+Copy the entire folder into the 'Unwrapped' folder with the python script.

 ### Getting Spotify API Client ID and Client Secret